Stefantb/nvim-projects/README.md

 ## How does it work

-The idea is to make a very small and simple plugin that basically manages opening, closing and CRUD for projects.
+The idea is to make a very small and simple extension that basically manages opening, closing and CRUD for projects.
 Internally it also provides ways to query settings and subscribe to lifecycle events such as `on_project_open`, `on_project_close` and `on_project_delete`.